Scientific Name

 How to Grow and Care for Haworthiopsis 'Crocodile Skin'

 Light: H. 'Crocodile Skin' thrives in semi-shaded positions.
 However, brighter light conditions are needed to bring out the leaf coloration.
-Any window in your home or office is likely to be an appropriate setting for this succulent.
+Any window in your home or office will likely be appropriate for this succulent.

 Soil: Use a commercial potting soil mix formulated for succulents or make your own.